unrealworkteam/atsd-api-java/README.md

 # Axibase Time-Series Database Client for Java

-The **ATSD Client for Java** enables Java developers to easily read and write statistics and meta-data from [Axibase Time-Series Database][atsd] and build reporting, analytics, and alerting solutions with minimal effort.
+The **ATSD Client for Java** enables Java developers to easily read and write statistics and metadata from [Axibase Time-Series Database][atsd].
+Build reporting, analytics, and alerting solutions with minimal effort.
-You can get start using this API for Java using **Maven** or by downloading a [zip file].
+Get started using this API for Java using **Maven** or by downloading a [zip file][].

 * [Documentation][atsd-api]
 * [Issues][atsd-issues]

 ## Implemented Methods

-Provides easy-to-use client for interfacing with ATSD Meta Data and Data REST API services including the ability to read and write time-series values and statistics, properties, alerts and messages.
+**The ATSD Client for Java** provides an easy-to-use client for interfacing with **ATSD** metadata and data REST API services.
+It has the ability to read and write time-series values, statistics, properties, alerts, and messages.

 - Data API
     - Series